Individual - Tax administrationLast reviewed - 31 December 2022

 Married couples file joint returns unless they are legally separated or one spouse requests otherwise.
 Annual returns must be filed by 31 July of the year following the tax year.
 The filing deadline expires on 28 (29) February of the second year following the tax year if the income tax return is prepared by a certified tax adviser.
-The filing deadline for 2019 income tax returns were extended until 31 August 2021 for those taxpayers assisted by a professional tax adviser.
+The filing deadline for 2021 income tax returns was extended until 31 August 2023 for those taxpayers assisted by a professional tax adviser.

 Payment of tax

 In general, taxes are payable within one month of the date that the final assessment is issued.
 Tax on wages and salaries is withheld at source.
 The same applies for capital investment income with domestic banks.
 The amounts withheld are treated as a payment on account of the final income tax liability.
 If taxpayers have additional income not subject to withholding, they will usually be asked to make quarterly instalments.
 Assessed quarterly instalments are due on 10 March, 10 June, 10 September, and 10 December.

 A self-employed person must prepay income tax that will be offset on filing an annual return.
 The advance payment is determined on the basis of the return made for the previous year.
 In the event of a new business, the advance will be calculated on the basis of estimates made by the owner of the business.
 The advance payment is made on the dates mentioned above.